TheTonttu/Reddit-DailyProgrammer/README.md

 # Reddit/r/DailyProgrammer challenges
 Contains my implementations of [/r/DailyProgrammer](http://www.reddit.com/r/dailyprogrammer) challenges.
+All challenge posts can be found [here](https://www.reddit.com/r/dailyprogrammer/wiki/challenges).

 Feedback is welcome as that's why this repo was created in the first place. :-)